jaddaramu/GradTechTest/README.md

 In this repository, you'll find a selection of sub-folders with language titles.
 In each, there's a test for that language, chose one for your submission.

+Unless otherwise specified, please pick a language you are not already farmiliar with.

 ## Clone this repository

 Use `git clone` to clone the repository locally, then change the remote, please do not fork this repository.
 To change the remote, use